Zero Trust Explained: Everything You Need to Know About the New Security Model

 Which takes us to the second reason why zero trust is so important for businesses: The growing threat posed by hackers and malware.
 Because just as work and office networks have evolved over the past decades, so has cybercrime.

 Spam mail filled with outrageous claims about distant relatives or Nigerian princes are now (mostly) a thing of the past.
 These days, scammers recreate existing sites and genuine messages in such detail that they are nearly impossible to tell apart.
 Or they buy login credentials in bulk from the latest password leak, just in case their target used the same password at the office.
-They work tirelessly to find new exploits and zero day vulnerabilities.
+They work tirelessly hoping to find a new exploit or zero day vulnerability.
 Or rely on supply chain attacks to breach your network via trusted services or external partners (Remember the Solarwinds hack?).

 Not only are cybercriminals constantly refining their methods, but the switch to the cloud and decentralization of networks has vastly increased the attack surface of most companies.
 The same level of interconnectedness that allows us to easily work together across long distances has also raised the number of possible entry points for hackers.
 The result?
 More and more businesses are suffering cyberattacks each year, often with catastrophic results.
 Security experts now believe that it is only a matter of time until any given organization becomes a target.